wendyverdonk93/docs/content/faq/general/logos-and-icons.md

 For the logos and icons of all MultiSafepay payment methods, see [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).

-For help with finding logos and icons, email our Integration Team at <integration@multisafepay.com>
+For help with finding logos and icons, email the Integration Team at <integration@multisafepay.com>